vanHeemstraPublications/dev-to/articles/what_has_changed_likec4_series/episode-08.md

 ---
-title: "🌍 Where This Thing Actually Runs"
+title: "What has changed, LikeC4? 🌍 Ep.8"
 series: "What has changed, LikeC4?"
 part: 8
 organization: "the-software-s-journey"
 tags: [likec4, dsl, deployment, infrastructure]
 ---

-## 🌍 Where This Thing Actually Runs
+## Episode 8: Where This Thing Actually Runs

 Everything so far has been the *logical* model — what the system is made of, conceptually, regardless of where any of it physically lives.
 Sooner or later, though, someone asks the other question: "which of this is actually in the EU region, and which VM is it running on?"
 That's a different layer entirely, and LikeC4 keeps it genuinely separate — a Deployment Model, its own physical structure of deployment nodes, that references the logical model and inherits its relationships rather than duplicating them.